ps2-controller/react-chess-analysis-board/README.md

 	- `boardConfig` **[object | optional]**: an object for configs related to the board
 		- `fen` **[string | optional]**: a [fen string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) to indicate the initial position of the board for analysis
 		- `ChessBoardProps` **[object | optional]**: props that are passed directly to [React-Chessboard](https://github.com/Clariity/react-chessboard#props), used for styling the board.
-- `getCurrentPosition` **[function | optional]**: calls your callback function, passing a `currentPosition` object as a parameter, which can be used to construct another analysis board you are keeping in sync with this one.
+- `getAnalysisPosition` **[function | optional]**: calls your callback function, passing a `analysisPosition` object as a parameter, which can be used to construct another analysis board you are keeping in sync with this one.
-- `currentPosition`** [object | optional]**: sets the entire state of the analysis board.
+- `analysisPosition`** [object | optional]**: sets the entire state of the analysis board.
 Used, for example, if keeping two analysis boards in sync with one another.
-You should directly pass the object from a `getCurrentPosition` call from another analysis board you are keeping in sync with this one.
+You should directly pass the object from a `getAnalysisPosition` call from another analysis board you are keeping in sync with this one.

 ## Styling
 React-chess-analysis-board looks for `RCAB-` prefixed classNames you can use in your source code.
 If you create css classes with any of the classNames found in `src/lib/style.css` and make them available to the ChessAnalysisBoard component, they will be applied.
 We recommend copying `src/lib/styles.css` into your own css file, and then iterating on the styling from there.